GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 5 minutes

 **Effect**: You inflict an undamaging attack against a creature within range.
 If successful, it finds an obsidian crown bind to its head (or some similar portion of its body).
-A magical osbcuremnt exhudes from the creature a number of feet equal to the spell's tier.
+A magical osbcuremnt exudes from the creature a number of feet equal to the spell's tier.
 This blocks even forms of vision which do not really on light.
 Visions based on magic is also obscured, as the whole of this darkness is a magical material.
 As an action, the creature to which the crown is affixed may project out a cone of this darkness whose length is equal to the spell's tier in yards.
 The obscurement provided by the cones lasts until the end of the next round.

 A creature adorned with the crown may attempt a [Will] check with a DV of 10 + the spell's tier as an action to peer through the obscurement until the end of the round.
 If the check is a critical success, they may remove the crown- dispelling the magic entirely.